ustun/react-mvc/README.md

-# vchat example with React.
+# Vieux example with ReactJS

 This project implements an example application with Vieux architecture.